gitpichardo/paymcp-video-demo/README.md

 # PayMCP Video Generation Demo

-A demonstration of PayMCP integration with Luma AI for paid video generation, compatible with Claude Desktop and other MCP clients.
+A demonstration of PayMCP integration with Luma AI for paid video generation, compatible with **Claude Desktop**, **ChatGPT Developer Mode**, and other MCP clients.

 ## Features